 In this course candidates will engage in a competency-based field experience designed to support the application and practice of content within the Birth to Three Concentration.

-Prerequisite: Completion of ECED 302, ECED 310, ECED 312, ECED 314, ECED 332, ECED 410, and SPED 305 (B- or higher).
+Prerequisite: Completion of ECED 202, ECED 232, ECED 310, ECED 312, ECED 314, ECED 410, and SPED 305 (B- or higher).

 Offered: Fall.